ricmmartins/fasthack-linux/challenges/lab-webserver.md

+# Setting up a webserver

-# Setting up a webserver and deploying a simple php application into it
+In this lab we will setting up a webserver and deploy a simple php application into it

 ## Objectives